-2015 2014 2013 (millions of Canadian dollars) Enbridge Gas Distribution Inc. (EGD) 180 158 156 Other Gas Distribution and Storage 30 19 20 Adjusted earnings 210 177 176 EGD - colder than normal weather 11 36 9 EGD - changes in unrealized derivative fair value loss (3) - - EGD - employee severance cost adjustment 4 - - EGD - gas transportation costs out-of-period adjustment - - (56) Earnings attributable to common shareholders 222 213 129
+2015 2014

+(millions of Canadian dollars)

+Enbridge Gas Distribution Inc. (EGD) 342 305

+Noverco Inc. (Noverco) 53 45

+Other Gas Distribution and Storage 51 41

+Adjusted earnings before interest and income taxes 446 391

+EGD - colder than normal weather 15 48

+EGD - employee severance cost adjustment 6 -

+Noverco - changes in unrealized derivative fair value loss (12) (7)

+Earnings before interest and income taxes 455 432

-Adjusted earnings from Gas Distribution were \$210 million for the year ended December 31, 2015 compared with \$177 million for the year end December 31, 2014 and \$176 million for the year ended December 31, 2013.
+Adjusted EBIT from Gas Distribution was \$446 million for the year ended December 31, 2015 compared with \$391 million for the year end December 31, 2014.
 EGD 2015 and 2014 results reflected rates as established under EGD's customized IR Plan.
-EGD generated higher adjusted earnings in 2015 primarily due to an increase in distribution charges that resulted from an increased asset base, as well as customer growth.
-In 2015, adjusted earnings from Other Gas Distribution and Storage reflected the absence of a contract loss that Enbridge Gas New Brunswick Inc. (EGNB) incurred in 2014.
+EGD generated higher adjusted EBIT in 2015 primarily due to an increase in distribution charges that resulted from an increased asset base, as well as customer growth.
+Stronger operating earnings from Gaz Metro Limited Partnership (Gaz Metro) due to a favourable Exchange Rate and incremental contributions from new assets drove higher Noverco adjusted EBIT in 2015 compared with 2014.
+In 2015, adjusted EBIT from Other Gas Distribution and Storage reflected the absence of a contract loss that Enbridge Gas New Brunswick Inc. (EGNB) incurred in 2014.